centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/timeperiods.md

 ## Definition

 Time periods define a time interval for each day of the week.
-They enable the functionalities of the scheduler over a given period of time.
+They enable the functionality of the scheduler over a given period of time.
 They apply to two types of actions:

 * The execution of check commands
 * The sending of notifications.